BLUE RIDGE COMMUNITY COLLEGE

 break

 IV.
-EVALUATION POLICES AND REQUIREMENTS: Students performance in the course will be measured by oral, written and performance testing.
+Evaluation Polices and Requirements: Students performance in the course will be measured by oral, written and performance testing.
 Course objectives discussions and laboratory procedures will be conducted each week to measure student understanding, knowledge and progress with material.
 Three announced tests will be given during the semester; with a comprehensive, objective-type final exam at the end of the semester.
-Each of the announced tests will be administered through the colleges' Canvas site.
+Each of the announced tests will be administered through the colleges' Blackboard site.
 If there are problems taking or submitting tests in a timely manner the student will need to make arrangements with the instructor to take the test on campus.

-There will be quizzes given at the end of each chapter through the colleges Canvas site (learn.vccs.edu).
-The student will need to make arrangements with the instructor to make up the tests and/or final exam, which will be taken on campus.
+There will be quizzes given at the end of each chapter through the colleges Blackboard site (learn.vccs.edu).
+Students must take all quizzes, tests and final exam during the prescribed time, unless there is an critical reason involved not too, in which case, evidence of the situation must be presented.
+The student will need to make arrangements with the instructor to make up the quizzes, tests and/or final exam, which will be taken on campus.

 For the lab portion of the class the student will be required to keep track of what transpires during each of the lab procedures or projects throughout the semester.
 The results of each lab or project will be documented.
 Each lab or project write-up will be worth 50 points.
 These write-ups need to be kept current!
 These write-ups can be collected at any time during the semester to be analyzed but they will not be graded as a whole until the end of the semester.
 The student will be graded on six areas for the lab portion of there grade; attendance, participation, view of write-up, number of write-ups, content of write-ups and use of a format for write-ups.
 There will also be a final project of researching a new technology in the networking field and to write a one page report outlining it in their own words.
 This project will be worth 100 points and be part of the overall lab grade.